weberBen/ChoiceFreeGenerator/README.md

 # Description <a name="Description"/>

-A free choice graph is a subclass of petri net where each place has exactly one output and transitions have one input and multiple outputs as shown on the following figure
+A free choice graph is a subclass of petri net where each place has exactly one output and transitions have one input and multiple outputs as shown in the following figure

 <img src="Annexes/Images/FreeChoiceDef.png" width="70%"  align="middle">

 # Interface <a name="Interface"/>

 All the functions about generating and modifying graph are written in C. But all the display parts are python scripts (because python can use networkx for oriented graph and SNAKES for petri net).
 Thus, we had to connect C functions with python.
 So the simplest solution for now is to create a server socket in C that collects python request, process the request and send back the result to python; ctypes was kind of unsatisfying.
-All the described process can be visualize on the following figure :
+All the described process can be visualized on the following figure :

 <img src="Annexes/Images/Py_interface.png" width="60%"  align="middle">